-Faculty John Bartle, Chair (Russian) Shoshana Keller (Histon) (F,S) Sharon W. Rivera (Government) (F)
+Faculty John Bartle, Chair (Russian) Shoshana Keller (History)

-Matthew P. Romaniello (History) Franklin A. Sciacca (Russian) (F)
+Sharon W. Rivera (Government) Franklin A. Sciacca (Russian)

 Russian studies is an interdisciplinary program focusing on the language, literature, culture, historical development and politics of Russia.
-The concentration in Russian studies consists of nine courses: the core courses Russian Studies 100, 221, 222 and 370; four other courses from the list below; and the Senior Project (550), which must include use of Russian language sources.
+The concentration in Russian studies consists of nine courses: the core courses Russian Studies 221, 222 and 370; five other courses from the list below; and the Senior Project (550), which must include use of Russian language sources.
 Completion of the Senior Project requires registration in 550.
-A copy of the description of the senior program is available in Christian A. Johnson 208.
+A copy of the description of the senior program is available in Christian A. Johnson 118.
 Study in Russia may be counted toward the concentration.
 Honors will be determined by excellence in coursework and the Senior Project.
-A minor in Russian studies consists of Russian 100 and four other Russian studies courses.
+A minor in Russian studies consists of five courses from the list below.

 All 100-level courses are open to juniors and seniors.
-Seniors require the permission of the instructor.

-The Program also offers a complete program of instruction in the Russian language.
-Beginning in the first-year course, particular attention is paid to the cultural context of the language.
-Emphasis is placed on the language of contemporary Russian media at the second-year level, followed by the opportunity to begin close readings of Russian literature in the original at the third-year level.
+The first-year Russian language course pays particular attention to the cultural context of the language.
+Emphasis is placed on the language of contemporary Russian media at the second-year level, followed by the opportunity to begin close reading of Russian literature in the original in 370.
+Near-native and heritage speakers are encouraged to enroll in any of the Russian studies courses.
+The readings can be completed in Russian with permission of instructor.
 Study in Russia on a semester or year program is strongly recommended for those interested in Russian studies.